-- (xi) Based on our examination of the books of account and according to the information and explanations given to us, the Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provision of section 197 read with Schedule V of the Act. - (xii) According to the information and explanations given to us, the Company is not a nidhi company.
+- (x) Based on our examination of the books of account and according to the information and explanations given to us, no fraud by the Company and no fraud on the Company by its officers or employees has been noticed or reported for the year. - (xi) Based on our examination of the books of account and according to the information and explanations given to us, the Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provision of section 197 read with Schedule V of the Act. - (xii) According to the information and explanations given to us, the Company is not a nidhi company.
 Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the books of account, all transactions with the related parties are in compliance with section 188 of the Act where applicable and the details have been disclosed in the financial statements, as required by the applicable accounting standards.
-Further, according to the information and explanations given to us and based on our examination of the records of the company, provisions of section 177 of the Act are not applicable to the Company. - (xiv) Based on our examination of the books of account and according to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him.
+Further, according to the information and explanations given to us and based on our examination of the records of the Company, provisions of section 177 of the Act are not applicable to the Company. - (xiv) Based on our examination of the books of account and according to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with them.
 Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

 For BSR & Co.
-LLP Chartered Accountants ICAI Firm Registration Number: 101248W/W-100022
+LLP